Back story...

 In 2015, I birthed my own piano style and recorded an EP for the first time, Joshua's Fire.

-The same year, I compiled and recorded the original Piano Portals books and audio (now superseded by the online courses).
+The same year, I compiled and recorded the original Piano Portals books and audio (now superseded by the online school).
 I launched these at Music Education Expo, London, in 2016.
-In 2020, I was invited to return as a speaker.
-Piano Portals has evolved into a joyful, holistic online framework for technique.
+In 2020 and 2023, I was invited to return as a speaker.
+Piano Portals has evolved into a groundbreaking, joyful online school for holistic technique.

 In my early school days, I won the prize for the highest piano exam mark in the country and reached the final of an international piano competition.
 My teachers were caring and dedicated.
-I absorbed their advice like a sponge and did everything they asked - an 'exemplary student'.
+I absorbed their advice like a sponge and did everything they asked of me.
+My reports read 'an exemplary student'.

 How, then, could my playing deteriorate to such an extent that I became their first A Level (Grade 12) Music student in living memory to sit a theoretical paper in place of a performance?
 I struggled with so-called Repetitive Strain Injury and mental blocks throughout my later school years.
 I was met with puzzled expressions from specialists, who tried diverse treatments.
 My self-esteem plummeted.
 I left school an empty shell - disembodied as an artist and person.